fjdksa81/9CT-Task-3/Project Documentation.md

 Main Flow:

-The user opens to see a
+The user opens to see a GUI
 User selects one of the following options:
 a.
 View visualisation (e.g., chart or graph of selected data)
 b.
 Search or filter data based on specific criteria

-The system performs
+The system performs this action

 Postconditions: